edaniels/gostream/README.md

 ```

 ## Acknowledgements

-* https://github.com/poi5305/go-yuv2webRTC - for some very helpful utilities and knowledge building

 If I somehow took code from somewhere without acknowledging it here or via the go.mod, please file an issue and let me know.